 Parasomnias have attracted the interest of writers and scholars for centuries.
 Their sometimes dramatic manifestations have been described by many.
 Perhaps the most famous literary examples of parasomnia are the sleepwalking and sleeptalking events by Lady Macbeth in Shakespeare's Macbeth, Moncrieff’s Somnambulist, a play regarding a nighttime walking phantom, and Bellini's La Sonnambula, an innocent girl who suffers from a quirk of nature, hence, eliciting sympathy and compassion.
-In the novel Tess of the d'Urbervilles Thomas Hardy describes 1 of the most fascinating and convincing scenes of sleepwalking ever written (39).
-The description of the monstrous metamorphosis of Gregor Samsa, the protagonist of The Metamorphosis by Kafka, has been interpreted as a nightmare (40).
+In the novel Tess of the d'Urbervilles Thomas Hardy describes one of the most fascinating and convincing scenes of sleepwalking ever written (49).

-The disorders of arousal, a common subset of parasomnias, are based on the fundamental hypothesis that incomplete arousals occur because of disturbed or immature mechanisms of arousal (07; 03).
+The disorders of arousal, a common subset of parasomnias, are based on the fundamental hypothesis that incomplete arousals occur because of disturbed or immature mechanisms of arousal (09; 03).
 The disorders typically occur during the deepest stage of NREM sleep (slow-wave sleep), usually within 1 to 2 hours after sleep onset, only once a night.
 Patients may exhibit a wide variety of behaviors that include some ability to interact with their environment (03).
-Typically, these patients have no memory of the events, but they may remember fragments, flashes, or vague impressions of the events (35).
-Sometimes disorders of arousal appear to involve the disinhibition of “basic drive states” such as feeding, aggression, and sex (11).
+Typically, these patients have no memory of the events, but they may remember fragments, flashes, vague impressions of the events, or, rarely, “dreams” that are shorter and more fragmentary than REM sleep dreams (08; 44).
+Sometimes disorders of arousal appear to involve the disinhibition of “basic drive states” such as feeding, aggression, and sex (15).

-Disorders of arousal have been arbitrarily divided into 3 types, depending on the complexity of their features: confusional arousals, sleep terrors, and sleepwalking.
+Disorders of arousal have been arbitrarily divided into three types, depending on the complexity of their features: confusional arousals, sleep terrors, and sleepwalking.